okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/ie-limitations/index.md

 > **Note:** This doc is designed for people who are familiar with Okta Classic.
 If you are new to Okta and Okta Identity Engine, see [Get started](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) with Okta Identity Engine.

 Are you an admin?
-See the Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.
+See the Okta Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.

 ### Okta Classic features not supported in Okta Identity Engine